 - Control Quality.
 Start with a clean original presentation.
 If you start with a low-quality presentation before import, you'll wind up with a low-quality presentation after import.
 Make sure that slides are designed well and your images are clean.
 Also, be sure that your fonts are readable and the links work.

 - Manage File Size.
-If there are slides you do not need in the presentation you are importing, delete them before you import the file.
-This reduces the file size and the amount of work you have to do after the conversion.
+If there are slides you don't need in the presentation you're importing, delete them before you import the file.
+This reduces the file size and the amount of work you've got to do after the conversion.

 - Pay Attention to File Type.
-If the presentation file type you are trying to import into Google Slides is not supported, go back to the package that was used to create it and export it to a supported format (such as PowerPoint).
+If the presentation file type you're trying to import into Google Slides isn't supported, go back to the package that was used to create it and export it to a supported format (such as PowerPoint).
 Retry your import.
 (Depending on the original file type, you may lose some features or formatting after import).

 - Be Aware of Font Changes.
 Google Slides may not match the fonts you originally used.
 Instead, it converts your fonts to the closest available font.
 The fonts may not be an exact match.
 (Google Slides uses web fonts by default and PowerPoint uses locally installed fonts.)